 Non-Surgical Treatments for Gum Recession

-Another useful non-surgical treatment option is the use of topical antibiotics.
+Another useful non-surgical treatment option is topical antibiotics.
 These are applied directly to the affected areas to combat bacterial infections that cause gum disease.
 Targeting the bacterial component stops gum recession and promotes healing.

 Proper brushing techniques are also important, alongside these treatments.
 Using a soft-bristled toothbrush and avoiding aggressive brushing can significantly minimise gum irritation and prevent further recession.
-These non-invasive treatments provide a foundation for better gum health without surgical interventions.
+These non-invasive treatments provide a foundation for better gum health without the need for surgical interventions.

 Surgical Treatments for Gum Recession

-Guided tissue regeneration is a more advanced surgical technique to promote bone and gum tissue regrowth.
+Guided tissue regeneration is a more advanced surgical technique that promotes bone and gum tissue regeneration.
 A mesh-like fabric is placed between the bone and gum tissue, encouraging the body to regenerate lost bone and tissue.
 This treatment is helpful for severe cases of significant tissue and bone loss.

 Recovery and Aftercare After Gum Surgery